Stockard Channing: Later work

+In May 2023, Channing appeared in ITV’s three part series “MaryLand” alongside Suranne Jones and Eve Best, playing a character named Cathy.

+In 2025 she played Clytemnestra in Sophocles' play Elektra, starring Brie Larson in the title role and directed by Daniel Fish.
+The play was performed in Brighton before moving to London in January.

 Personal life

 Channing has been married and divorced four times; she has no children.
 She married Walter Channing Jr. in 1963 and kept the amalgamated name "Stockard Channing" after they divorced in 1967.
-Her second husband was Paul Schmidt, a professor of Slavic languages (1970–76), and her third was writer-producer David Debin (1976–80).
-Her fourth husband was businessman David Rawle (1980–88).
-Channing was in a long term relationship with cinematographer Daniel Gillham from 1990 until his death in 2014.
+Her second husband was Paul Schmidt, a professor of Slavic languages (1970–1976), and her third was writer-producer David Debin (1976–1980).
+Her fourth husband was businessman David Rawle (1980–1988).
+Channing was in a long-term relationship with cinematographer Daniel Gillham from 1990 until his death in 2014.
 They met on the set of A Time of Destiny.

-In 2019, Channing was residing in London in the UK.
+In 2019, Channing was residing in London.